 A deep characterization of the proteomic antibody repertoire would also be highly desirable, as long lived, protective clones may not be among the most abundant fraction of the repertoire.
 While the observed proteomic repertoires were simple, consisting of 50-500 clones and dominated by a few abundant clones, the dynamic range of these secreted antibodies was wide and there may still be low abundant clones at concentrations below the current limit of detection.
 This is compounded by the fact that obtaining accurate uncharged, deisotoped masses for intact proteins (i.e. deconvolution) is an incredibly challenging task, particularly for low abundant species in complex samples.
-As we identify clones by mass and retention time, inconsistent mass determination impedes our ability to perform longitudinal tracking of clones in question and can lead to an underestimation of clonal longevity and an inability to deconvolute the LC-MS signal of a clone to an “antibody-like” mass (i.e., a mass of 45-53 kDa) will result in failure to identify said clone.
+As we identify clones by mass and retention time, inconsistent mass determination impedes our ability to perform longitudinal tracking of clones in question and can lead to an underestimation of clonal longevity and an inability to deconvolute the LC-MS signal of a clone to an “antibody-like” Fab mass (i.e., a mass of 45-53 kDa) will result in failure to identify said clone.
 Similarly, a robust chromatography setup is required to prevent shifts in retention time due to an unstable system.

-!!!Clonal lineage analysis and profiling ms
+!!!Clonal lineage analysis and profiling MS

 Outside of experimental variation or artefacts of spectral processing, antibodies are highly polymorphic species and as such are subject to constant mutations which almost certainly lead to significant mass- and retention time shifts.
 Mutated clones would therefore show up as novel species in the antibody repertoire.
 While the ability to distinguish between these clones makes our analysis powerful, it also means that we are unable to identify clones with a shared clonal ancestor.
 While such clonal lineage analysis should in theory be greatly facilitated by referring detected masses to BCR-sequencing data, we have only observed a very small overlap between these two data streams.
 This apparent disjoint between the genomic or transcriptomic BCR sequences and proteomic data suggests that we are still missing a piece of the puzzle.
 A possible explanation lies in the sampling of the sequenced B cells.
-The most commonly used B cells for BCR sequencing are peripheral B cells, which only represent about 2% of the total B cell population \cite{Guthals2017De Novo MS/MS Sequencing of Native Human Antibodies}.
+The most commonly used source of B cells for BCR sequencing is peripheral blood mononuclear cells, which only represent about 2% of the total B cell population \cite{Guthals2017De Novo MS/MS Sequencing of Native Human Antibodies}.

 !!!The need for sequencing/disjoint BCR